 A diagram explaining certain aspects of ‘Nisshō-ken’, a Japanese term meaning the “right to sunshine”, which governs the height and shape of buildings in certain places.

-Many mid-sized (~5-10 story) buildings in Tokyo have slanted roofs on the top several floors; perhaps this design has been influenced by the sunshine rights laws.
+Many mid-sized (~5-10 story) buildings in Tokyo have slanted roofs on the top several floors.
+The designs of the following buildings may have been influenced by the sunshine rights laws:

 - New buildings can take the sunshine out of life (The Japan Times, August, 2014)